Arpit-Mahala1/JustDivideKidMode/README.md

 # Just Divide - Kid Mode

-A responsive ReactJS implementation of the "Just Divide - Kid Mode" game built inside the `JustDivideKidMode` folder.
+A responsive ReactJS implementation of the "Just Divide - Kid Mode".

 ## What is included